Prior to establishing a NetSuite BizApp Connection in OneCloud, use the instructions below to create an integration user in NetSuite.

 Create an access token for this integration user

-Step 1: Enable Web Services access in your NetSuite instance
+Step 1: Enable Web Services Access in the NetSuite Instance

-First, API Access and Token-based Authentication needs to be enabled in NetSuite.
-Go to Setup > Company > Enable Features > SuiteCloud.
+API Access and Token-based Authentication needs to be enabled in NetSuite.

 For more information, refer to the NetSuite documentation on enabling the token-based authentication feature.